CITS2002 Systems Programming

 Look after yourself!

-Workshop 2: Conditions, Loops, and Standard Library Functions
+Workshop 2: Conditions, Loops, Basic Formatting, and Standard Library Functions

 BEFORE this and every workshop session, you're strongly encouraged to think how you would do it.
 You are not expected to have developed and tested a perfect solution before the workshop, but you should at least scratch out your approach on paper.